MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 It's comprised of 3 major components:

 1. The **[Template Language](language.md)** is the syntax used for authoring a template.
-The Designer helps author templates by providing a way to preview the template with sample data.
+The Designer even lets you preview your templates at design time by including "sample data".
 2. The **[Templating SDK's](sdk.md)** will exist on all supported Adaptive Card platforms.
-These SDKs allow you to populate a template with data, on the back-end or directly on the client.
+These SDKs allow you to populate a template with real data, on the back-end or directly on the client.
 3. The **[Template Service](service.md)** is a proof-of-concept service that allows anyone to find, contribute to, and share a set of well-known templates.

 ## Template Language